 Therapy, also known as psychotherapy, talk therapy, or counseling, aims to help you tackle troubling emotions, thoughts, behaviors or life situations.

 On a routine basis, therapy involves visiting with a mental health professional one-on-one, whether online or in person.
-Starting therapy is a personal decision, so you decide what environment or schedule works best for you.
+Starting psychotherapy is a personal decision, so you decide what environment or schedule works best for you.

 Everyone’s reasons for seeking therapy are different.
 Some people attend therapy every week for years, while others just go for a few sessions.
 Most importantly, if you feel like you need someone to talk to right now, or if difficulties are greatly interfering with your life — this is probably a good time to start therapy!